mattermost/mattermost/README.md

 About Mattermost
 ================

 Mattermost is an open source team communication service.
-It brings messages and files shared by your team into one place accessible across PCs and phones, with archiving and search.
+It brings messaging and files shared by your team into one place accessible across PCs and phones, with archiving and search.

 Installing the Mattermost Preview